Kenneth O'Donnell: Career

-O'Donnell's friendship with Robert Kennedy led to his involvement with the Kennedy family's political careers.
-In 1946, Robert Kennedy enlisted him to work on the first congressional campaign of his elder brother, John F. Kennedy.
+O'Donnell's friendship with Robert Kennedy resulted in his involvement with the Kennedy family's political careers.
+In 1946, Robert Kennedy enlisted him to work for the first congressional campaign of his elder brother, John F. Kennedy.
 In 1952, O'Donnell and Robert Kennedy campaigned together to get John elected to the U.S. Senate.
-O'Donnell then went on to serve as John Kennedy's unpaid political observer in Massachusetts, until 1957, when he became assistant counsel to Senate Labor Rackets Committee, where he worked for Robert Kennedy, who had been appointed chief counsel of the Committee.
+O'Donnell then served as John Kennedy's unpaid political observer in Massachusetts, until 1957, when he became assistant counsel to the Senate Labor Rackets Committee, where he worked for Robert Kennedy, who had been appointed chief counsel of the Committee.

-In 1958, O'Donnell became a member of Senator John Kennedy's staff, where he was later a key organizer and adviser during Kennedy's presidential campaign in 1960.
-The following year, he became President Kennedy's special assistant and Appointments Secretary.
-He later advised the President during the lead up to the Bay of Pigs invasion and during the 1962 Cuban Missile Crisis.
+In 1958, O'Donnell became a member of Senator John Kennedy's staff, where he was later a major organizer and adviser during Kennedy's presidential campaign in 1960.
+The next year, he became President Kennedy's special assistant and Appointments Secretary.
+He later advised the President during the preparation for the Bay of Pigs invasion and during the 1962 Cuban Missile Crisis.

-O'Donnell arranged President Kennedy's trip to Dallas in November 1963 and was in a car just behind the president's limousine when Kennedy was assassinated.
-Kennedy's death was an enormous blow to O'Donnell, who long blamed himself for the assassination.
+O'Donnell arranged President Kennedy's visit to Dallas in November 1963 and was in a car just behind the president's limousine when Kennedy was assassinated.
+Kennedy's death was greatly troubling to O'Donnell, who long claimed that he blamed himself for the assassination.